Download the Martha's Rule – Adult patient easy read leaflet (2MB)

 Your role is vital

-Changes in temperature – hot or cold to the touch
+- Changes in temperature – feeling hotter or colder.

 - Anything else that worries you

-Telling our staff about these changes can help us to detect deterioration early so we can take action to prevent more serious health problems.
+Telling our staff about these changes can help us to detect deterioration early so we can take action to prevent patients becoming more unwell.

-If, after speaking to the care team, you remain worried and feel your concerns are not being addressed, call for a rapid review.
+Step 2.
+If, after speaking to the doctors and/or nursing staff on the ward, you are still worried and feel the ward team is not dealing with your concerns, call or text for a rapid review.

 Contact us